How I brought LCP down to under 350 ms for Google-referred users on my website

 This Chrome extension allows you to quickly check if the current page has an SXG version available.
 Also, it triggers Googlebot to fetch the page and put it into the Google SXG cache if it’s not already there.
 It then tells you the status of the page in the cache and displays errors if Google for some reason rejected the page.

-At the time of writing this extension had only 1 review and 837 users.
 It tells a lot about SXG's popularity on the web.
 But fear not!
 Most websites don’t use SXG, but it doesn’t mean the tech is to blame.
 The tech is solid, and the websites using it outperform others.

 SXG prefetch page